Welcome to School Streets North: 2025

 Session Three: PechaKucha: Fast-Track Innovations for School Streets

-Eight quickfire, image-enhanced presentations on a range of issues shaping today’s School Streets, followed by a Q&A.
+Quickfire, image-enhanced presentations on a range of issues shaping today’s School Streets.

 Street design – re-imagining the kerbside from parklets to rain gardens